 All on one level:

-In the Living Area you can settle down on one of two sofas in front of a TV, DVD player, video player, Freeview and Play Station with a selection of games.
+In the Living Area you can settle down on one of two sofas in front of the electric flame effect fire and relax.
+There is a TV, DVD player, video player, Freeview and Play Station with a selection of games.
 There is also a large dining table and seating for 6 which looks out onto the garden.
 The three large doors at the front of the property give this lodge an airy feel and allows you to look over the garden and rolling hills of the Cotswolds whilst dining or relaxing in the seating area.

 The Kitchen is fully equipped with a fridge with freezer compartment, oven, electric hob, washing machine, dishwasher and microwave.